Children’s Literature

 - Speculative fiction and fantasy

 Our faculty come from both academic and professional fields.
 Each student works closely with a faculty advisor to tailor their program to their specific interests and career goals.
-You’ll develop critical inquiry and writing skills, and learn to communicate your passion for bringing excellence in literature into the hands of young people.
+You’ll develop critical inquiry and writing skills, communicate your passion for young people’s literature, and explore possible career paths.

 Faculty will challenge you to “hold the child in respectful abeyance” as you deepen your engagement with texts.
-We believe we can only offer meaningful reading experiences to young audiences when we first understand our complex interpretations of literature.
+Through deep dives into our own reading experiences, we bring rich, complex interpretations to young readers.

 Our program brings theory to bear on practice and explores how our reading practices shape the texts themselves.
 Together, our community strives to make a difference — book by book, reader by reader.

-This degree offers rigorous, specialized study for those involved in — or planning to enter — fields such as education, library work, publishing, creative writing, or academic research.
+This degree offers rigorous, specialized study for those involved in — or planning to enter — fields such as education, library work, publishing, creative writing, academic research, and even work in museums.

 In our program, you will: